xemantic/shader-web-background/README.md

 ```

 The `id` attribute of the `<script>` is set to reflect [Shadertoy] tab called `Image`.
-Most shaders will use at least these 2 uniforms, so we have to provide them as well in the
+Most shaders will use at least these 2 uniforms, and it's easy to provide their
-configuration:
+values in the configuration:

 ```javascript
 shaderWebBackground.shade({